A page for staff and student reflections on our work to ensure that Education for Sustainability is at the heart of

 By Ava Heinonen

 Wednesday 13 April 2016 from 1-3pm, LAB 027, Anglia Ruskin University, Cambridge

-Open to all students - Staff are more than welcome to join as well although places are limited.
+Open to all students; staff are welcome to join as well although places are limited.

 Following the success of our workshop last year, How to change the world: presenting to influence, we decided to run a similar event.
 This time we're learning how to campaign effectively from expert, Fanny Calder.
 Sign up here.

-Fanny Calder - A two hour workshop with Fanny Calder, a campaigner with extensive and unique experience delivering high profile and successful campaigns.
-Currently she is Campaign Director at Artists Against TTIP and The Future, and she is Co-director of Media Climate Leaders Initiative.
-She has previously worked as a freelance campaigner, and has worked as a Director for the Global Cool Foundation and the Cambridge Institute for Sustainability Leadership.
-Her CV is available online.
+Fanny Calder – a two-hour workshop with Fanny Calder, a campaigner with extensive and unique experience delivering high profile and successful campaigns.
+Currently she is Campaign Director at Artists Against TTIP and The Future, and Co-director of Media Climate Leaders Initiative.
+She has previously worked as a freelance campaigner, and as a Director for the Global Cool Foundation and the Cambridge Institute for Sustainability Leadership.
+Fanny's CV is available online.